seedubjay/seedubjay.github.io/_posts/2021-03-06-jpeg-visualisation.md

 These settings all impact how much the JPEG will be compressed, and how true to the original image the compressed version will be.

+For instance, here are all of the strategies from above being used together in a simple compression system:

 <figure>
 <div class="figure-group figure-group-2">
 {% include canvas.html id="canvas0" width="256" height="256" %}